 Federal Corporate Income Tax

-- Corporate Income Tax Rate: MSB companies are subject to federal corporate income tax on their worldwide income.
-As of 2024, the general corporate income tax rate is 15%.
+- Canadian corporations are subject to federal corporate income tax on all of their taxable income.
+The normal federal corporate income tax rate is 15%.

 Provincial and Territorial Taxes